metagrove/Machine_learning_models/Large_Language_Models/README.md

-# 🤖 LLM Safety Evaluator: Your AI Babysitter
+# 🤖 LLM Safety Evaluator

 **Warning:** This Python file takes its job more seriously than your coffee machine on a Monday morning.